Violin Concerto No. 1 (Shostakovich): Structure

 The concerto lasts around 35 minutes and comprises four movements, with a cadenza linking the final two:

 Instrumentation

-The work is scored for solo violin, three flutes (3rd doubling piccolo), two oboes, cor anglais, three clarinets (3rd doubling bass clarinet), two bassoons, contrabassoon, four horns, tuba, timpani, tambourine, tam-tam, xylophone, celesta, two harps, and strings.
+The work is scored for solo violin, three flutes (3rd doubling piccolo), three oboes (3rd doubling cor anglais), three clarinets (3rd doubling bass clarinet), three bassoons (3rd doubling contrabassoon), four horns, tuba, timpani, tambourine, tam-tam, xylophone, celesta, two harps, and strings.

-Unusually, the score omits trumpets and trombones.
+Unusually, the score does not include trumpets or trombones.

 Opus number

 Shostakovich catalogued this concerto as Opus 77, but because of the delay in performance he originally published it as Opus 99.
 Opus 77 was originally assigned to the Three Pieces for Orchestra, an unpublished and unperformed orchestral work.

 David Oistrakh and premiere

 The First Violin Concerto was written for David Oistrakh; Shostakovich played through the work for him in 1948.
 In the intervening years, the concerto was edited by Shostakovich with the collaboration of Oistrakh.
 Oistrakh performed the concerto's premiere on 29 October 1955 with the Leningrad Philharmonic with Yevgeny Mravinsky conducting.
 It was received in Russia and abroad as an "extraordinary success."